Best Indoor Play Spots for Toddlers and Preschoolers in Manhattan

-After finding myself searching for indoor play options a few too many times, I'm offering my mom-tested picks for the top indoor places to play with the toddler-and-preschool set in Manhattan.
-None of these spots, kid gyms, museums, and even atriums, require a membership, and all will help you, your little one, and, most importantly, your apartment survive the long, cold winter ahead.
+After finding myself searching for indoor play options a few too many times, I'm offering my mom-tested picks for the top spots for the toddler-and-preschool set in Manhattan.
+None of these places—kid gyms, museums, and even atriums—require a membership, and all will help you, your little one, and, most importantly, your apartment survive a long, cold winter or rainy day.

 Read on for a dozen of the best places to play with your preschooler in Manhattan, including FREE spots.